 “Greater transparency is long overdue and we welcome the ABI’s proposals which have resulted from greater scrutiny by the regulator, the Financial Conduct Authority.”

 Could go further

 But forcing insurers to tell customers how much they paid last year does not go far enough, says Natasha: “Seeing last year’s price on a renewal quote is one step towards getting a good deal – but far from a silver bullet.
-Car insurance premiums are falling for new customers – as first year deals offer discounts to entice customers in – so comparing across the market will reveal how good a deal your renewal price really is.
+Car insurance premiums are falling for new customers – as first year deals offer discounts to entice customers in – so comparing across the market will reveal how good a deal your renewal price

 -a ban on agreements between certain price comparison websites and insurers which stop insurers from making their products available more cheaply elsewhere;

 -better information for consumers on the costs and benefits of no-claims bonus protection;

 -an examination by the Financial Conduct Authority (FCA) into the sale of ‘add-ons’ on car insurance policies.
 It says limited information regarding add-on products such as legal expenses cover makes it difficult for consumers to compare the costs and benefits.

 The agreements between certain price comparison websites and insurers – long criticised by MoneySuperMarket – have been deemed anti-competitive because they force insurers to charge the same price via every outlet.

 If the insurer declines to enter the agreement, the comparison site in question refuses to sell its policies, reducing its access to market.

 Our view is that each site should be free to negotiate with insurance companies to achieve the lowest possible price for its customers.